cs107e/cs107e.github.io/assignments.md

 **A.** All laboratories and basic part of assignments must be completed.
 In addition, you must do extensions for 4 assignments, and your final project must be outstanding.
+Your code quality grades should average somewhere between the [ok] and [+] buckets.

 **B.** All laboratories and basic part of assignments must be completed.
 Your final project should be excellent.
+Your code quality grades should average in the [ok] bucket.

 **C and below.** All work is not completed satisfactorily.